nikomc/nikomc.github.io/.ipynb_checkpoints/synbio-news-checkpoint.md

 title: This Week in Synthetic Biology
 ---

 **_This Week in Synthetic Biology_** is emailed to subscribers every Friday, and covers the latest research, preprints, and news in synthetic biology research.
-[Sign up for the newsletter on Substack](https://synbio.substack.com/).
+[Sign up for the newsletter](https://synbio.substack.com/).

-This is the newsletter for September 25, 2020.
+This is the newsletter for September 25, 2020 (Issue 9).
+View all prior issues at [synbio.substack.com](https://synbio.substack.com/).

 ### 🧬Featured Research